alvimmh/core-identity-server/README.md

 6. "cisdb_password"
 7. "cisdb_auxiliary_username"
 8. "cisdb_auxiliary_password"
+9. "cisdb_signing_credential_private_key_passphrase"

 Use command `dotnet user-secrets set "{key}" '{value}' --project src/CoreIdentityServer/` for setting the user secrets.

+## signing key management

+Download the RSA private key from LastPass, rename it to remove the .txt extension and place it in src/CoreIdentityServer/keys directory.

+The contents of this directory are git ignored.
+The highest level of security and awareness must be maitained dealing with this key.
+Information on how to create this key is in the LastPass record.

 ## initialize databases